What to do with the returns cash

 Secondly, most state and local societies have conferences and speakers and workshops that are well worth attending if we’re local and many are doing webinars for those of us who aren’t local.
 I’ve attended many a webinar that I thought was simply terrific — and was sponsored by a society I’m proud to be a member of, yet is so far away that I’ve never been able to attend a meeting.

 Finally, state and local societies are often the backbone of records preservation.
 They’re the boots on the ground that are listening for the first rumblings of a public record type being threatened or an archives or library with budget or staffing issues.
 They’re the ones who know where the records are, and help us and guide us when we travel to see the originals.

-So here, updated for 2016, are links to state genealogical societies (or, where there isn’t a statewide genealogical society per se, to the state historical society in that area) throughout the United States:
+So here, updated for our 2018 returns cash, are links to state genealogical societies (or, where there isn’t a statewide genealogical society per se, to the state historical society* in that area) throughout the United States:

 Any of these would greatly benefit from our returns cash… and membership would be a fine gift to ourselves.

 There.
 Don’t you feel better now?